pulcy/j2/deps/github.com/hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

         <span class="param">allowed_users</span>
         <span class="param-flags">optional for both types</span>
 	      (String)
-	      If this option is not specified, a client can request credentials to log into any valid user at the remote host, including the admin user.
-If this field is set, credentials can only be created for the values in this list and the value of the `default_user` field.
+	      If this option is not specified, credentials can be created only for `default_user` at the remote host.
+If this field is set, credentials can be created only for the users in this list and for the `default_user`.
+              If this option is explicitly set to `*`, then credentials can be created for any username.
       </li>
       <li>
         <span class="param">key_option_specs</span>